 The easiest way to make a chocolate glaze is to melt some chocolate candy melts.
 This will harden and give you a really smooth surface.
 You can order these on Amazon, or you can get them at any craft store like JoAnn or Hobby Lobby.
 You also can find them at Walmart.
 They’re generally in the party or cake decorating section.

 For my donuts, I made a simple chocolate glaze using butter, powdered sugar, cocoa powder, vanilla, and water.
 (Recipe included below).
-Then I just dipped the tops of the donuts in the glaze and set them on a sheet to let the glaze dry.
+Then I just dipped the top of each donut in the glaze and set them on a sheet to let the glaze dry.
+If you want to add sprinkles, or shredded coconut, or any other toppings, be sure you do it before the glaze sets.

 And then I took a bite 🙂